 Exhibit Two: Keely W. sent along this delightful gift suggestion.
 Moms, need a gift that costs just a little but seriously pays off?
 Buy your daughter these eyebrow tweezers!
 They’ll make for hours of wonderful mother-daughter time!
 Here’s to the intergenerational transfer of patriarchal beauty standards!

 Exhibit Three: Maggie G. sent in these screen shots from the Lego website.
 First, notice that, just as with the dinosaur website we posted about recently, legos are assumed to be for boys, unless they are specifically for girls.
 The girls category in the bottom row makes all the other categories, by default, for boys:

 If you click on girls, you get two options, Belville and Preschool:

 Here’s what the Belville sets look like (all pink with horsies, puppies, and fairies!):

 Legos aimed at younger kids are, I guess, gender-neutral… which is consistent with the increasingly pressure to gender-differentiate as kids get older:

 Got any more gendered x-mas guides?
 Send them in and I’ll start a post for next year.

-See also this post on gendered gift-giving guides.Lisa Wade is a professor of sociology at Occidental College.
+See also this post on gendered gift-giving guides.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.